wp-plugins/website-monetization-by-magenet/readme.txt

 3. "Pages options" menu

 == Changelog ==
+= 1.0.16 =
+* The bug, which didn't show the links on some pages, was fixed
+* Plugin security was increased
+* Fixed the issue with errors on website, which occurred after Plugin installation

 = 1.0.15 =
 * Fixed the issue with errors on site after Plugin installation